powerboat9/bombadillo/README.md

 sudo make DESTDIR=/some/directory uninstall
 ```

-Uninstall will clean up any build files, remove the installed binary, and remove the manpage from the system.
+Uninstall will clean up any build files, remove the installed binary, and remove the man page from the system.
 If will _not_ remove any directories created as a part of the installation, nor will it remove any Bombadillo user configuration files.

 #### Troubleshooting

-If you run `bombadillo` and get `bombadillo: command not found`, try running `make build` from within the cloned repo.
+If you run `bombadillo` and get `bombadillo: command not found`, try running `make` from within the cloned repo.
 Then try: `./bombadillo`.
 If that works it means  that the application is getting built correctly and the issue is likely in your path settings.
 Any errors during `make install` should be pretty visible, as you will be able to see what command it failed on.

 ### Downloading